Virginia Wall Gruenert (Actor and Playwright) is co-founder and Executive Artistic Director of off the WALL Productions.

 Her play Shaken & Stirred was the first play ever produced by off the WALL.
 A relative newcomer to southwestern PA at the time, Virginia initially played all four roles.
 She subsequently rewrote Shaken & Stirred for four actors, and the play had a successful run at Theater 54 in New York City in October of 2011.
 Her short play Bugaboo was featured in SWAN Day Pittsburgh 2012.
 Her full-length play Without Ruth had its world premiere with off the WALL in May 2013.
 This play was adapted to a one-woman solo piece called Mother Lode that ran in repertory at otW in 2016, and had its New York City premiere in February of 2018.

-Other NYC acting credits: ‘Tis Pity She’s a Whore (Perry St. Theatre), Camelot Revisited (Theater for the New City).
+Other NYC acting credits: What Kind of Woman (The Cell), ‘Tis Pity She’s a Whore (Perry St. Theatre), Camelot Revisited (Theater for the New City).
 Syracuse: Bye Bye Birdie, Anyone Can Whistle, The Happy Prince, The Adding Machine, The Braggart Soldier, Ah, Wilderness!, Saturday, Sunday, Monday, Kennedy’s Children.
 Villanova Master’s Program: Watt (adapted from Samuel Beckett’s novel by Charles Van Buren). off the WALL: Edward Albee’s Who’s Afraid of Virginia Woolf?
 (Martha); Season’s Greetings…!
 (Jocelyn); Agnes of God (Martha Livingstone); ‘night, Mother (Thelma); The House of Yes (Mrs. Pascal); The Other Place (Julianna); Well (Ann);

 Ghosts (Mrs. Alving); Byhalia, Mississippi (Celeste);